-\para{Good-case assumptions} The algorithms presented in this paper uphold all their properties under the assumptions we introduced in \cref{subsection:background.model}. \tobal, however, attains its minimal latency under more stringent conditions we refer to as the \textbf{good case}.
-In the good case: all processes are correct; local computation is instantaneous; and the system is synchronous, meaning that $\messagedelay$ is known and $\timedrift = 0$.
-We set $\timedrift = 0$ only to streamline the proofs: every good-case latency result (see \cref{subsection:tob.latency}) can be generalized to any synchronous model where both $\messagedelay$ and $\timedrift$ are known.
+\paragraph{Good-case assumptions.} The algorithms presented in this paper uphold all their properties under the assumptions introduced in \cref{subsection:background.model}. \tobal, however, attains its minimal latency under more stringent conditions we refer to as the \emph{good case}~\cite{sbft-dsn19}.
+In the good case: all processes are correct, local computation is instantaneous, and the system is synchronous such that $\messagedelay$ is known and $\timedrift = 0$.
+We set $\timedrift = 0$ to streamline the proofs; good-case latency results are generalizable to any synchronous model where $\messagedelay$ and $\timedrift$ are known.

-\para{Transient good case} All the latency proofs assume that the good case applies to an entire execution of \tobal (see \cref{subsection:tob.latency}).
-This is only done to streamline the analysis.
-In practice, for messages to be delivered with minimal latency, it is sufficient for the good case to apply long enough for all messages that caused disagreement to be processed. \tobal resumes delivering all messages with minimal latency as soon as all ``bad messages'' are flushed out of the system.
+\paragraph{Transient good case.} All latency proofs in this paper assume that the good case applies to an entire execution of \tobal.
+This is done only to streamline the analysis.
+In practice, a real-world system might oscillate between extended periods where the good case assumptions apply, and brief intervals where they do not.
+During the latter, servers might disagree on which messages are timely and should be accepted.
+This forces the processing of those messages out of \conal's fast path.
+Once the system returns to the good-case state, its pipeline might still contain some of those slow-path messages.
+As \con always guarantees Termination, however, those messages are eventually processed.
+As soon as that happens, \conal resumes delivering messages with minimal latency.